 Description

-Battery Provincial Park takes its name from the historic artillery battery that once guarded the entrance to St. Peter's Canal, a crucial waterway connecting the Atlantic Ocean with Bras d'Or Lake.
-The strategic importance of this location becomes immediately clear as you explore the trails and observe the commanding views over the canal entrance.
+The park takes its name from the artillery battery that once guarded the entrance to St. Peter's Canal, a strategically important waterway linking the Atlantic Ocean with Bras d'Or Lake.
+Standing at the viewpoints along the trail, it's easy to understand why this location was chosen — the commanding sight lines over the canal entrance made it a natural defensive position.

 Wildlife and Natural Features